YogiKrishna7/Movie-App-MVC/README.md

 # 🎬 <span style="font-size: 2.5em;">MovieSpace</span> 🎬

 **Movie Space** is a **Spring Boot MVC web application** designed for booking movie tickets online.
-It provides users with a seamless experience to browse movies, select seats, and book tickets.
-Built with **Java, Spring Boot, MySQL, JSP, and CSS**, this application is a perfect example of a modern web application with a focus on user experience and functionality.
+It provides users with a easy and simple experience to browse movies, select seats, and book tickets.
+Built with **Java, Spring Boot, MySQL, JSP, and CSS**, this is my first Spring Boot Project which I made everything i learnt while learning

 </div>